 In a separate bowl, whisk maple syrup, coconut milk, eggs, coconut oil and vanilla.
 Stir wet mixture into dry, and incorporate chia seeds.
 Fold in blueberries and fill muffin tins 2/3 of the way.
 Bake for 25-27 minutes or until tops are golden-brown.
 Store in the refrigerator.

 These muffins are a great gluten-free and dairy-free option that I think you and your family will love.
-Let me know if you try them and what you think about baking with coconut flour!
+Let me know if you try them and please share any other recipes with coconut flour in the comments below.
+I’m always on the lookout for some new ones to try!

 Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Easy Real Food will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support!